Articles in this section

 Passive Time Details

 Throughout the workday, users engage in many tasks that do not involve using their keyboard or mouse - for example, collaborating with a colleague in person, watching a training video, attending a meeting, or speaking with a customer on the phone.
-This work is not idle and that's why time away from the keyboard and mouse is labeled as Passive Time within the ActivTrak app.
+This work is not idle, and that's why time away from the keyboard and mouse is labeled as Passive Time within the ActivTrak app.

 By default, ActivTrak starts collecting Passive Time after 2 minutes of the employee not actively using or providing input into their computer.
 These 2 minutes are included in the prior activity’s duration.